 How to watch England in the next round of the World Cup in Russia

+England will now play Colombia in the last 16 on Tuesday in Moscow at 7pm BST.

-If England win the group, they will play Japan on July 2 in Rostov-on-Don.
+Had they won the group, they would have faced Japan on Monday in Rostov-on-Don.

-If England come second, they will play Colombia on July 3 in Moscow.
+Should Southgate's side beat Colombia and reach the quarter-finals, they would face the winner of Sweden v Switzerland.

 - Tickets